datalakehouse/dbt-to-dataform/README.md

 #### create_js_source_file
 #
-1. gets all yml files that contains sources on models folder of dbt source project;
+1. gets all yml files that contain sources in the models folder of dbt source project;
 2. generate one .JS file for each source table contained on the yml files on definitions/sources on dataform project;

 #### create_sqlx_models_files (*only used when `target_schema` = 'sqlx')